Blue betta fish swimming in a small desktop aquarium

 Absolutely.
 If you have the space and budget, your betta will use it.

-One 2024 behavioral study found that bettas actively use all available space even in tanks as large as 208 liters (about 55 gallons).
+The same behavioral study from earlier found that bettas actively use all available space even in tanks as large as 208 liters (about 55 gallons).
 Swimming rates were similar across 10-liter, 38-liter, and 208-liter setups, which means your fish won’t be “overwhelmed” by a bigger tank.1 That’s a myth, too.

 Quick Recap